trangdata/tpot-fss-ms/manuscript.md

 ## Discussion
 To our knowledge, TPOT-DS is the first AutoML tool to offer the option of feature selection at the group level.
 Previously, it was computationally expensive for any AutoML program to process biomedical big data.
 TPOT-DS is able to identify the most meaningful group of features to include in the prediction pipeline.
 We assessed TPOT-DS's out-of-sample prediction accuracy compared to standard TPOT and XGBoost, another state-of-the-art machine learning method.
 We applied TPOT-DS to real-world expression data to demonstrate the identification of biologically relevant groups of genes.

-Implemented with a strongly typed GP, Template allows users to pre-specify a particular pipeline structure, which speeds up the automation computation time and provides potentially more interpretable results.
+Implemented with a strongly typed GP, Template provides more flexibility by allowing users to pre-specify a particular pipeline structure based on their knowledge, which speeds up AutoML process and provides potentially more interpretable results.
+For example, in high-dimensional data, dimensionality reduction or feature selection algorithms are preferably included at the beginning of the pipelines via Template to identify important features and, meanwhile, reduce computation time.
+For datasets with categorical features, preprocessing operators for encoding those features, like one-hot encoder, should be specified in the pipeline structure to improve pipelines' performance.
-Consequently, Template enables the comparison between the two TPOT implementations, with and without DS.
+Template was utilized in this study to specify the Dataset Selector as the first step of the pipeline, which enables the comparison between the two TPOT implementations, with and without DS.

 We simulated data of the similar scale and chalenging enough for the models to have similar predictive power as in the real-world RNA-Seq data.
 TPOT-DS correctly selects the first subset (containing the most important features) 75% of the time with high holdout accuracy (0.69).